manideep1999/manideep1999.github.io/content/featured/RP/index.md

   - OpenCV
   - Java
   - MySQL
 ---

-Developed and integrated the Candidate Exam Procturing System with the Candidate Test Player.
+Developed and integrated the Candidate Exam Procturing System with the Candidate Test Player using Computer vision techniques to monitor the live candidates.

 <!-- ---
 date: '1'